mimecast-scott/ttpurl-monitor/README.md

 ````
-DISCLAIMER: This is an unsupported, unofficial, experimental workflow leveraging the Mimecast 2.0 API
+DISCLAIMER: This is an unsupported, unofficial, experimental workflow leveraging the Mimecast 2.0 API.

-TTP URL logs which collects allowed and blocked (malicious) end user URL clicks are cross-checks them so that administrators can be made aware if a malicious URL clicked was previously(in the past 30 days) clicked by an end user and allowed.
+Mimecast TTP URL logs are collected and cross-checked so that administrators can be made aware if a malicious URL clicked in the the past 20 mins, was previously(in the past 30 days) clicked by an end user and allowed.
+Current resposne is an e-mail notification, but this could easily be to remediate the e-mail and add sender to 'Blocked Senders' profile group.

 https://developer.services.mimecast.com/docs/securityevents/1/routes/api/ttp/url/get-logs/post
 ````